tanyelai/neuroscience/README.md

 It's time to give a break for neuroscience.

 ### Day 39-43
-Neurobiology course week 4 is done and I am too close to complete 4th week of medical neuroscience.
+Neurobiology course week 4 is done and I am close to complete 4th week of medical neuroscience.
 I started reading Neural Signal Analysis systematically.
 I also learnt some about the neurodegenerative diseases from cognitive neuroscience book.

 The more I learn about the brain, the more I want to continue.
 I still have the passion it seems.
 There are enormous amount of interesting facts and fields to study.

-### Day 44-45
+### Day 44-46
-Everything goes nicely.
+Neuroscience week 4 is also done.
+I learnt about Synaptic Transmission and Synaptic Plasticity, however, it is quite hard to figure out.
+I continued the neurodegenerative diseases from cog. neurosci. book.
+I am at the Methods to Perturb Neural Function.
+I feel like I am not studying enough, but here we are.

+Anyways, I think it is important to not break rhythm of study.